 Definition

-Flavonoids are a broad group of polyphenolic compounds found in plants and are characterized by having a basic chemical structure consisting of two aromatic rings known as A and B connected by a three-carbon chain, that in turn forms the heterocyclic ring that is always present and designated as C. This central framework can also be substituted by hydroxyl (-OH) groups, methoxy (-OCH₃) groups, and diverse sugar moieties; this gives the level of enormous diversity in subclasses of flavonoids, which consists of flavonols, flavones, isoflavones, flavanones, anthocyanins, and flavanols.
-Such structural variations have enormous influence over their biological activities as well as properties.
+Flavonoids are a broad group of polyphenolic compounds found in plants and are characterized by having a basic chemical structure consisting of two aromatic rings known as A and B connected by a three-carbon chain, which in turn forms the heterocyclic ring that is always present and designated as C. This central framework can also be substituted by hydroxyl (-OH) groups, methoxy (-OCH₃) groups, and diverse sugar moieties; this gives the level of enormous diversity in subclasses of flavonoids, which consists of flavonols, flavones, isoflavones, flavanones, anthocyanins, and flavanols.
+Such structural variations have an enormous influence over their biological activities as well as properties.

 Fig 1: Classification of Flavonoids